Any77/qvUberDashboard/README.md

 After this point, QlikView reads the .txt file to create a star-scheme data model, with a trip centric fact table.
 Some conversions and calculations are done in the script to ease the calculations in the QlikView layout.

-*The Uber-extractor is based based on [https://github.com/chriswhong/Uber-trip-script](https://github.com/chriswhong/Uber-trip-script) (which was inspired on [https://github.com/joshhunt/Uber](https://github.com/joshhunt/Uber)*
+*The Uber-extractor is based on [https://github.com/chriswhong/Uber-trip-script](https://github.com/chriswhong/Uber-trip-script) (which was inspired on [https://github.com/joshhunt/Uber](https://github.com/joshhunt/Uber) )*